Leonardocoel/test-api/README.md

-# Awesome Project Build with TypeORM
+# Project Name

-Steps to run this project:

-1. Run `npm i` command
-2. Setup database settings inside `data-source.ts` file
+## Description

+This is a sample project created using TypeScript for building an API.

+## Installation

+1. Clone the repository.
-3. Run `npm start` command
+2. Run `npm install` to install the dependencies.
+3. Configure the environment variables.
+4. Run `npm run dev` to start the server.